JustaName-id/dfns-jan/README.md

 # JustAName Wallet System with DFNS Integration

-A Next.js-based wallet management system that leverages DFNS (Digital Financial Network Services) WaaS (Wallet-as-a-Service) for secure and scalable wallet operations.
+A Next.js-based wallet management system that leverages DFNS WaaS (Wallet-as-a-Service) for secure and scalable wallet operations and JustaName as an identity system.
 This project implements a complete wallet system with user registration, authentication, and Web3 capabilities.

 ## Features